 Federal law prohibits persons who are unlawful users of or addicted to a controlled substance from purchasing or possessing firearms.
-29 states and the District of Columbia also prohibit drug abusers, persons convicted of drug-related misdemeanors, and/or persons under the influence of controlled substances from purchasing or possessing some or all firearms.
-21 states and the District of Columbia prohibit persons who are alcohol abusers, convicted of alcohol-related misdemeanors, and/or under the influence of alcohol, from purchasing or possessing firearms.
+Twenty-nine states and the District of Columbia also prohibit drug abusers, persons convicted of drug-related misdemeanors, and/or persons under the influence of controlled substances from purchasing or possessing some or all firearms.
+Twenty-one states and the District of Columbia prohibit persons who are alcohol abusers, convicted of alcohol-related misdemeanors, and/or under the influence of alcohol, from purchasing or possessing firearms.

 Federal law does not restrict purchases of firearms by persons with juvenile convictions.
-26 states prohibit persons with certain juvenile convictions from purchasing or possessing firearms.
+Twenty-six states prohibit persons with certain juvenile convictions from purchasing or possessing firearms.
 These laws vary, with some prohibitions ceasing when the person reaches a certain age, and others ceasing after a certain time period has passed.